Neuroimmunology - Cleveland

 Patient Care

-The other potential focus of the fellowship is training in clinical research, most often experimental therapeutics.
-In addition to clinical training, Fellows pursuing clinical research training divide their time between participation as a co-investigator in ongoing trials, formal training as a "trialist" through coursework, and conducting independent research.
 We participate in a large number of clinical trials, and Mellen Center staff members often fill leadership positions in those trials.
-In some trials, Fellows serve as an Examining Physician to develop expertise in a standardized neurologic examination, calculating rating scales such as the Kurtzke EDSS, and performing the MS Functional Composite.
+All Fellows participate as a co-investigator in ongoing trials.
+Fellows serve as an Examining Physician to develop expertise in a standardized neurologic examination, calculating rating scales such as the NeuroStatus EDSS, and performing the MS Functional Composite.
 In other trials, Fellows serve as Treating Physician to become familiar with issues involved in patient management within the constraints of a protocol.
 Fellows gain experience in trial management and implementation by serving as the de facto Site Principal Investigator for a clinical trial under staff supervision.
-Responsibilities include composing the consent form, preparing IRB correspondences, reviewing the budget, coordinating contract negotiation, managing other regulatory documents, supervising patient recruitment, planning study visits, developing source documents, and working with data coordinators and study monitors to resolve queries.
+Responsibilities include composing the consent form, preparing the IRB application, reviewing the budget, coordinating contract negotiation, managing regulatory documents, supervising patient recruitment, planning study visits, developing source documents, and working with data coordinators and study monitors to resolve queries.

 Graduate Coursework

 We encourage and help arrange coursework in, for example, statistics, epidemiology, and trial design.
-Most Fellows in the 2-3-year track combining clinical and clinical research training complete the requirements for a Master’s Degree in Clinical Research through the Clinical Research Scholars Program at Case Western Reserve University.
+Most Fellows in the 2-year Neuroimmunology – Clinical and Research Fellowship complete the requirements for a Master’s Degree or PhD at Case Western Reserve University.
+Potential areas of focus include Experimental Therapeutics, Imaging, Epidemiology, Bioinformatics, and Statistics in MS or other autoimmune disorders.

 Clinical Research